awderh/quill-local-draft/README.md

 # Quill Local Drafts

 This is a simple local drafts plugin for the Quill Rich Text editor.
 See the [demo](https://jsfiddle.net/awderh/pogL3ca2/12/) here.
-It operates via the [localStorage API](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage)
+This module utilizes the [localStorage API](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage), however, you could easily extend the class to use sessionStorage or something else.

 # Getting Started